 I’ve also included some online finance and investment platforms that I use, and I will continue to expand and edit this post when I review more direct banking and finance options.

-Initially when I started compiling this list I was sorting banks into categories: Traditional Banks, Virtual Banks, Digital Wallets, and Crypto Banks.
-It became apparent that these banks are becoming a hybrid bank that offer multiple services.
-After the crypto boom of 2017 some of the virtual/direct banks are now offering fiat and crypto currencies in the one account.
+After the crypto boom of 2017 some of the virtual/direct banks are now offering fiat and cryptocurrencies in one account.
 I expect that more online banks will offer this as crypto becomes mainstream.

 Some of these new banks are brands of established banks, while some are FinTech startups new to the banking and finance scene.
 With that in mind a factor to consider is if the bank has a government-backed deposit insurance.
 For example Nemea Bank was an online bank from Malta that went under administration in 2017, which was covered by a Depositor Compensation Scheme.